TOP

 In Dec., Korea's Green Bond Guideline (K-GBG) is announced (jointly by the Ministry of Environment, Financial Services Commission, Korea Environmental Industry & Technology Institute, and Korea Exchange)

-2021 In Apr., The outstanding amount of the SRI bond segment passes the KRW100tn mark
+2021 In Apr., The outstanding amount of the SRI(Socially Responsible Investment) bonds market(Currently ESG Bonds Data Platform) passes the KRW100tn mark

 In Aug., The Korean Government announces a plan to increase the ESG infrastructure